arnox747/DrivenByMoss/README.md

-# DrivenByMoss - Fork with MCU support for remapping CLICK, SOLO and DEVICE EQ / INST buttons
+# DrivenByMoss - Fork with MCU support, and a new OSC app

 I submitted a PR to Moss, but he doesn't own an X-Touch Mini, and has a policy of not supporting what he doesn't own.
 Fair enough!